Tanzania Safari Tours, Tanzania Safaris, Luxury African Safaris, Best African Safari Tours, Kilimanjaro Climb, Zanzibar Vacation holidays

 Great Nile Migration

-In 2023, an aerial survey recorded around 6 million antelope migrating across the Boma Badingilo Jonglei Landscape in South Sudan.
+In 2023, an aerial survey recorded around 6 million antelopes migrating across the Boma Badingilo Jonglei Landscape in South Sudan.
 This migration also includes white-eared kob, tiang, Mongalla gazelle, and Bohor reedbuck.
 The Great Nile Migration takes place in a 200,000 km2 ecosystem that’s important to the Sudd Swamps, the second largest wetlands in the world.
 However, some conservation biologists are concerned that the migration could be threatened as the country develops.